Ecuadorians vote overwhelmingly in referendum to approve toughening fight against gangs

 Following the rampage, the 36-year-old president decreed an “internal armed conflict,” enabling him to use emergency powers to deploy the army in pursuit of about 20 gangs now classified as “terrorists.”

-The referendum, in which 13 million Ecuadorians were called to vote, contained measures to extend those powers and put them on firmer legal ground.
+The referendum, in which more than 13 million Ecuadorians were called to vote, contained measures to extend those powers and put them on firmer legal ground.

+For some analysts, the Ecuadorian leader must show results to live up to people’s support.

+“This gives him some vigor,” said Andrea Endara, analyst and professor at Casa Grande University.
+But “if the president does not begin to take actions to demonstrate that having voted ‘yes’ brings results to reduce insecurity, this support will quickly be diluted.”

 Some of the measures approved imply changes to Ecuador's constitution, but because they were previously endorsed by the Constitutional Court, Noboa only needs to publish them in the official gazette to go into effect.
 Some of those initiatives are the ones related to the use of the army and extradition.